jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ##
 ### Data Structure Overview
 The data is comprised of several key aspects of interest to our researchers:
-  1. _Pulsation data:_ TESS VSC details whether a star has been attributed an identified pulsation, the period of the pulsation, and other characteristics associated with the strength, cause, and confidence level of the pulsation.
+  1. _Pulsation data:_ TESS SVC details whether a star has been attributed an identified pulsation, the period of the pulsation, and other characteristics associated with the strength, cause, and confidence level of the pulsation.
 Exploratory analysis of this data can reveal trends and patterns among similiar stars, and asteroseismic mode analysis of this data can help to constrain stellar models.

   2. _Physical Parameters:_ This data includes key properties that describe the stellar structure, such as surface temperature (Teff), mass, radius, and luminosity, among others.
 These parameters are fundamental in understanding stellar evolution, classification, and behavior.
 The data's relevance lies in its ability to establish correlations between a star's physical properties and its pulsation characteristics.